 I went to see an exhibition about British art in the Spanish Civil War – Edward Burra is among the artists included and that alone is enough of a reason to visit, but it’s a non-British artist who is drawing the most attention with this painting:

 ‘Weeping Woman’ by Pablo Picasso

 A truly poignant and iconic painting and one which I never expected to see in Newcastle.
-We are very deprived when it comes to the loan of major historic artworks in the North East – so it was a real pleasure to see this painting outside of the Tate (she is still crying though).
+When it comes to the loan of major historic artworks in the North East, we are a little deprived, so it was a real pleasure to see this painting outside of the Tate (she is still crying though).